 \subsection{Estimation of SH order up to $l_{max} = 8$}

-The INR outputs for the different SH order FODs are visualized in Figure \ref{fig:lmax}.
+The INR outputs for the different SH order FODs \review{of the synthetic datasets} are visualized in Figure \ref{fig:lmax}.
 Qualitative inspection of the FODs shows plausible FOD shapes and directions throughout all datasets and SH orders.
-Furthermore, there are no notable differences between the FOD estimates for the clean and noisy synthetic datasets, indicating noise robustness in the estimate.
-The backgrounds in Figure \ref{fig:lmax} show no large voxel-wise differences for $f_i$ across the different orders.
-This holds true for all kernel parameter estimates, which is shown in further detail in \ref{app:lmax}.
+Furthermore, there are no notable differences between the FOD estimates for the noiseless and \review{SNR 50} synthetic dataset, indicating noise robustness in the estimate. \review{Small spurious peaks appear in the SNR 20 synthetic dataset, but the fiber orientations indicated by the larger peaks remains almost identical to both comparisons.
+In the in-vivo dataset the INR produces plausible FOD shapes and directions as well, as visualized in Figure \ref{fig:invivo}.} The backgrounds in Figure \ref{fig:lmax} and \ref{fig:invivo} show no large voxel-wise differences for $f_i$ across the different orders.
+This holds true for all kernel parameter estimates, which is shown in further detail in the supplementary information section 6.